 Allium – I have driven past Allium a thousand times, and each time I look into their window I say to myself…”one of these days”!
 Well, there is no longer any excuse.
 Allium is another of the fantastic bistro style restaurants in Westboro that has been going strong since (shock horror – has it really been that long!!!)
 2004.
 While the menu changes on the first Thursday of every month, the eclectic blend of playful Canadian cuisine and classic French techniques keep people coming back for more.
 They even have a tapas menu Monday nights.
 A report in the Ottawa Citizen suggests that their tapas night has become so popular, reservations may be required!
 Good to know.

 Murray Street Kitchen/Wine/Charcuterie in the Byward Market – Murray Street came highly recommended to me by a number of reputable sources.
 When I checked them out on line, I knew they had to be in the bucket list.
 Taken directly from their website: “We epitomize ‘Canadian Comfort’ in all it’s maple soaked, curd topped, wood smoked glory.”
 They had me at “We are Canada”.
-I love the fact that they are Canada proud and Ottawa proud, representing the local food movement and are proudly showcasing Canadian classics like tourtiere, rich game dishes and their mouthwatering charcuterie menu.
-Can’t wait to give it a go!
+I love the fact that they are Canada proud and more importantly, Ottawa proud, representing the local food movement and proudly showcasing Canadian classics like tourtiere, rich game dishes and their mouthwatering charcuterie menu.
+Mouth watering?
+Mine too…can’t wait to give it a go!

 Domus Cafe – another food institution in the Byward Market, owner John Taylor was and is a trend setter – the first to put focus on seasonal, local ingredients.
 His restaurant has been going strong for years and reservations are highly recommended to avoid the disappointment of being turned away.
 Domus Cafe has the reputation of being a food destination here in Ottawa with fabulous window seating where you can watch the world go by.
 It is a case of see and been seen.